maxfierrog/maxfierrog.github.io/content/resume.md

 ## Introduction

-I am a fourth-year undergraduate at [UC Berkeley](https://www.berkeley.edu/) invested in mathematics and computer science.
-Primarily, I am a systems programmer and machine learning practitioner.
-I apply these aptitudes to research projects within computational game theory, advised by [Prof. Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).
-I have also spent a few summers at [Meta](https://about.meta.com/) working on ML infrastructure among other things, and accrued significant leadership experience in two years as an engineering lead at [UC Berkeley SAIT](https://technology.berkeley.edu/SAIT).
+I am graduating from [UC Berkeley](https://www.berkeley.edu/) intellectually invested in mathematics and computer science.
+I am a systems programmer and machine learning practitioner by trade.
+With these aptitudes, I pursue projects in the intersection of machine learning and game theory.
+I also spent four summers at [Meta](https://about.meta.com/) (working on ML infrastructure, among other things) and have two years of leadership experience as an engineering lead at [UC Berkeley SAIT](https://technology.berkeley.edu/SAIT).

 ---